Vercel: Architecture

 Vercel's architecture is built around composable architecture, and deployments are handled through Git repositories, the Vercel CLI, or the Vercel REST API.
 Vercel is a member of the MACH Alliance.

 Deployments through Vercel are handled through Git repositories, with support for GitHub, GitLab, and Bitbucket repositories.
-Deployments are automatically given a subdomain under the vercel.app domain, although Vercel offers support for custom domains for deployments.
+Deployments are, by default, automatically given a subdomain under the vercel.app domain, although Vercel offers support for custom domains for deployments.

 Vercel's infrastructure uses Amazon Web Services.

-In 2025, Vercel introduced a web application infrastructure model called Fluid that enables an instance in a local region to handle multiple requests concurrently, similar to a traditional server, while also maintaining the elasticity of serverless systems.
+In 2025, Vercel introduced a web application infrastructure model named "Fluid" that enables an instance in a local region to handle multiple requests concurrently, similar to a traditional server, while also maintaining the elasticity of serverless systems.

+Controversy and boycott

+In September 2025, Vercel's CEO, Guillermo Rauch, posted a selfie on X that he took with the Israeli prime minister, Benjamin Netanyahu, at a private tech meeting in New York, where they discussed artificial intelligence and its application in Israel's economy and defense.
+With the ongoing genocide in Gaza and the ICC arrest warrants for Israeli leaders, the widespread backlash against Vercel led to the boycott of Vercel.

+Many developers and users deleted their Vercel accounts and switched to alternatives.
+Tech for Palestine endorses the Vercel boycott and supports the migration to Netlify.
+Amjad Masad offered companies help and discounts when switching to Replit.